-The danger of ditching distinctive brand assets: Mr Kipling
+The danger of ditching distinctive assets: the Mr Kipling brand

-The story of Mr Kipling has some great learning about the dangers of ditching distinctive assets.
+The story of the Mr Kipling brand has some great learning about the dangers of ditching distinctive assets.

 Back in 2014 in a post on the cake brand I warned about “the risk of forgetting what made you famous, and not refreshing your brand properties.”
 The post was prompted by plans to ditch the brand’s long-standing communication campaign and by a bad habit of chopping and changing pack design every few years.